evisalguero/tcp-chat-with-gui/README.md

 # tcp-chat-with-gui
 Allows multiple users (clients) to connect to a server and chat.
 Runs over TCP.
 Tkinter GUI to see the chat boxes.
 Python 3.
+Followed online tutorial.

 To run, first start chatserver.py by typing "python3 chatserver.py" in terminal.
 Then, press the "Start" button.